If the term ‘unofficial start’ happens to be foreign to you, let me first provide a definition:

 Unofficial starts flip the responsibility for turning up on time on you.
 But it’s not onerous, it’s simply a shift of focus and perspective.
 And it works wonders.
 As simple as a bag of short ropes.

 Unofficial starts amplify the productivity of idle time that would otherwise be wasted.
 Not so much a rule than a choice.
 You can choose to engage your group as soon as possible, or not.
 You can choose to invite opportunities for interaction, or not.
 The absence of these opportunities will not harm your program so much as deny its growth and the attraction of many other rewards.

-We’ll talk more about the benefits in a moment, but let’s take a look at what makes unofficial start successful.
+We’ll talk more about the benefits in a moment, but for now, let’s take a look at…

 In my experience, the most powerful unofficial starts are those which feature one or more (hopefully all) of the following elements: